drbig/catabot/README.md

 < user> help *
 <  bot> version - Tells you the version
 <  bot> plugins - Tells you what plugins are loaded
+<  bot> source - Gives you the link to my source code
+<  bot> uptime - Tells you bot uptime stats
 <  bot> help - Tells you what commands are available
 <  bot> help [command] - Tells you basic [command] help
-<  bot> source - Gives you the link to my source code
 <  bot> seen [nick] - Check last known presence of [nick].
 Accepts wildcards
 <  bot> memo [...] - Can do: memo pending, memo tell [nick] [message], memo forget [nick]
 <  bot> links [...] - Can do: links recent, links about [link]